|

 the Crown.
 A separate, formal letter of recommendation, if appropriate,

-limits the rights of individuals to make comments or recommendations to
+way limits the rights of individuals to make comments or

-in writing relinquishes the right to be sought for consultation on the
+responds in writing relinquishes the right to be sought for

 B. Informal Meetings.